AI

 What is intelligent document processing?

-Intelligent document processing is the combination of document classification, contextual data extraction, and validation against external systems.
-Unlike OCR, which converts image content to machine-readable text, IDP understands what documents mean - identifying document types, extracting data based on semantic understanding rather than fixed templates, and verifying extracted data against purchase orders, contracts, and master data in your ERP.
+Intelligent document processing combines classification, contextual extraction, and validation against external systems.
+Unlike OCR, which turns images into text, IDP understands what documents mean: identifying document types, extracting data based on meaning rather than fixed positions, and checking that data against purchase orders, contracts, and master data in your ERP.

 How is intelligent document processing different from OCR?